Acrylic on vinyl

 It is almost incredible how these homophone words say so much about this painting.
 The steam of the flower is a symbol of the second steam (second wind) of a middle-aged woman.
 And, how that is intimately connected to this woman's self-esteem and her love for life and living.

-The name of the painting (The Desert will Bloom like the Rose) was inspired by a passage from the Bible:
+The name of the painting (The Desert Will Bloom Like the Rose) was inspired by a passage from the Bible:

 “The wilderness and the land will be glad; the desert will rejoice and blossom like a rose.
 It will bloom profusely and rejoice with joy and singing.” - Isaiah 35:1